-He was also dedicated to ending suffering in this world, as someone who had suffered loss and humiliation through much of his early life.
-In the late 1920s, he dedicated himself to "the search for the principles governing the universe and helping advance the evolution of humanity in accordance with them ... finding ways of doing more with less to the end that all people every where can have more and more."
-Now, if these aren't words that relate to our era, I don't know what other words would suffice!
+as someone who had much of his early life) In the late 1920s, he dedicated himself to "the search for the principles governing the universe and helping advance the evolution of humanity in accordance ivith them ... finding ways of doing more with less to the end that all people every where can have more and morefi/ow, if these ered loss and humiliation X h words would suffice!

 I have always cherished my time with Bucky.
 He was an inspiration for me.
 He was out of the box and into this world.
 He was a systems person, saw the magic of emergence, saw how all beings and things were inextricably connected.
 He thought globally, was a dedicated environmentalist, and was completely in touch with the local effects of our consumption.
-He once said: "There is no energy crisis, only a crisis of ignorance," As a Buddhist, I have long known he was right: our ignorance (supported by our greed and aversion) is bringing immense suffering into our world.
+He once said: 'There is no energy crisis, onlyjmrisis ofjgnoranceT As a Buddhist, I have long known he was right: our ignorance (supported by our greed and aversion) is bringing immense suffering into our world.
 Bucky was dedicated to finding a way through this in action and intuition.